yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         if (r.resultTo != null && (launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) != 0
                 && r.resultTo.task.stack != null) {
-            // For whatever reason this activity is being launched into a new
-            // task...  yet the caller has requested a result back.
-Well, that
-            // is pretty messed up, so instead immediately send back a cancel
-            // and let the new task continue launched as normal without a
-            // dependency on its originator.
-            Slog.w(TAG, "Activity is launching as a new task, so cancelling activity result.");
             r.resultTo.task.stack.sendActivityResultLocked(-1,
                     r.resultTo, r.resultWho, r.requestCode,
                     Activity.RESULT_CANCELED, null);